rust-lang/measureme/summarize/Readme.md

 # summarize

-Summarize is a tool to produce a human readable summary of `mesaurme` profiling data.
+Summarize is a tool to produce a human readable summary of `measureme` profiling data.

 ## Example